 Workshop 3: Bayesian inference, shape optimisation, & research data management.
 (6 weeks) Technical (UCAM/ CNRS-CORIA /TUB): A long summer school programme will be established, with lectures on Bayesian inference, optimisation, and numerical tools for shape optimisation.
 DCs will learn conditional probability, the product rule of conditional probability, Bayes' rule, basic implementation of Bayes' rule, systematic implementation of Bayes' rule, Probabilistic Programming, Programmable inference, sampling methods (e.g. Markov Chain Monte Carlo), Laplace's method, acceleration of Bayesian inference with adjoint methods, adjoint methods, shape optimisation with adjoint methods, level set methods, and unstructured grid adaptation.
 Transferable: with support from the TUM Research Data Hub, a research data management (RDM) short course will be conducted to train DCs and researchers on all aspects of data storing, sharing, and archiving, open access publication, and the use of code sharing sites such as GitHub.
 There will also be group discussions, and activities in which tools will be packaged for distribution, and worked examples, manuals and user guidelines will be developed.
 Training guides will be prepared in a standard format, allowing these to be integrated into a dedicated course following the workshops.
 A short course on career development and leadership will be given.
 DCs will reflect on their career path based on their strengths, values, skills, and qualifications.
 Based on this, DCs will be encouraged to identify the subsequent steps of their envisioned career plan and how to achieve them.
 Lastly, DCs and research managers will be taught about entrepreneurship, intellectual property, and innovation management.

 Workshop 4: Low-order modelling, data analysis & outreach (2 weeks) Technical (TUM/ Imperial College London /TUB): DCs will be trained in the use of low-order network models to predict system stability for simple generic configurations, control methods, and acoustic damping.
-Both the open-source codes taX and OSCILOS, from TUM and Imperial College London, respectively, will be employed in the training, providing all DCs with state-of-the-art skills in stability prediction.
+The open-source code OSCILOS, from Imperial College London, will be employed in the training, providing all DCs with state-of-the-art skills in stability prediction.
 Transferable (TUB): While outreach activities will be included in all workshops, specific skills will be taught in this workshop to improve DCs communication skills and dissemination.
 Emphasis will be placed on the most relevant social media at the time (X, Instagram, etc.), the preparation of video clips (YouTube, etc.), and blogging.
 Blogs, videos, and social media posts will be published on/linked to the project webpage.